Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

    Many individuals struggle with managing multiple debts, leading to prolonged financial strain due to a lack of effective tools and knowledge.

 5. **Proposed Solution**
-   Debt Free Planner provides a web-based application for users to organize their debts and choose between various repayment methods, including Snowball, Avalanche, and Snowflake strategies.
+   DebtFreePlanner provides a web-based application for users to organize their debts and choose between various repayment methods, including Snowball, Avalanche, and Snowflake strategies.

 6. **Portfolio Impact**
    This project will showcase advanced front-end and back-end development skills, security measures, and DevOps practices, positioning you as a well-rounded software developer with a strong focus on financial technology.